Lights, Camera, AbraCadabra: Setting the stage

 Danny Masters, a teenager who is already a brilliant but unproven magician, wants to follow in the footsteps of his late father Harry Masters, who is regarded as the second-best escape artist in history.
 As far as Danny is aware, his father perished during a risky escape maneuver.

-Danny becomes entangled with corrupt Stu Quiones during his wanderings around Harding, and indirectly with Leon Quiones, the town's mayor, who is also corrupt.
-Although Stu desires to be just as crooked as his father, his activities are a little too outlandish and visible for a politician to deal with, so the father and son no longer hang out together.
-In those transactions, Danny comes up with a plan that is primarily perceived as a publicity hoax in actuality, but in which he will have to demonstrate his true mettle as a brilliant escape artist.
-Danny may possibly do his father's death some justice in the process after learning the exact circumstances of his death along the route.
+Danny becomes entangled with corrupt Stu Quiones during his wanderings around Harding, and indirectly with Leon Quiones, the town’s mayor, who is corrupt.
+Though Stu desires to beas crooked as his father, his activities are a little too outlandish and visible for a politician to deal with, so the father and son no longer hang out together.
+In those transactions, Danny comes up with a plan that is perceived as a publicity hoax in actuality, but in which he will have to demonstrate his true mettle as a brilliant escape artist.
+Danny may possibly do his father’s death some justice in the process after learning the exact circumstances of his death along the route.

 The Illusionist (Animation, 2010)